gelatodigital/web3-functions-hardhat-template/README.md

 ## Use user secrets

-1. Input up your secrets in `.env.w3f` file.
+1. Input your secrets in `.env` file in the same directory as your web3 function.

 ```
 COINGECKO_API=https://api.coingecko.com/api/v3